Prior Pursglove and Stockton Sixth Form College

 Prior Pursglove and Stockton Sixth Form College is a sixth form college with sites in Guisborough and Stockton-on-Tees.
 The college is a result of a merger between Prior Pursglove College and Stockton Sixth Form College in May 2016.
-The college is led by the Principal (Asma Shaffi) who is accountable to the board of governors.
+Prior Pursglove College is led by Olivia Wytcherley whilst Stockton Sixth Form College is led by Michael Mackin who is accountable to the board of governors.

 The college educates around 1,600 students on the Guisborough campus, and 700 students on the Stockton campus.

 History

 In 1561, Robert Pursglove set up a free school on the site which would later come to house Prior Pursglove College.
 The school existed to enable local boys to learn Latin and also served as an Almshouse for twelve local elderly residents.
 The school and almshouse was reformed in the 1880s to become Guisborough Grammar School, which lasted until 1971 before becoming Prior Pursglove College.
 Prior Pursglove merged with South Park Sixth Form College in 1997, eventually consolidating the provision of education on to the Guisborough campus.